-Professor Mark Baldwin is the Head of Mathematics and Computer Science.
-He joined the University of Exeter in May 2012 as Chair in Climate Science, previously having served as Vice President and Senior Research Scientist at Northwest Research Associates (NWRA) in Seattle, USA.
+Prof Mark Baldwin is the Head of Mathematics and Computer Science and holds a chair in Climate Science.
+He joined University of Exeter in 2012, having work previously at a private research firm in the Seattle area, Northwest Research Associates (NWRA), where he was a Vice President and Director.
 NWRA is a private company that specializes in basic and applied research in the geophysical sciences.

 His research is focused on the role of the stratosphere in the climate system, in particular how ozone loss, increasing greenhouse gases, and natural variability of the stratosphere affect surface weather and climate on a time scale for ten days to centuries.
 He is particularly interested in understanding the dynamical mechanisms by which changes to the stratosphere can have substantial effects at Earth's surface, as well as exploiting this relationship to improve weather forecasts.

 Mark leads the NERC-funded Met Office collaborative project “EuroClim” which aims to exploit fundamental mechanisms that can be used to improve European weather forecasts in the two-week to one year time frame.
 The £1.1M EuroClim project involves six Exeter academics, employs five post-doctoral research associates, and has one PhD student.
 Mark is also the holder of a Marie Curie Career Integration Grant.
 He currently has two PhD students, Tom Clemo and Simon Cark.
 In his spare time he is trying to complete the Southwest Coastal Footpath with his wife, Rebecca.
 He is a qualified Climb Leader (both rock and ice), and he has over 25 years experience teaching high-performance driving.

 Membership of professional bodies

 Member of the London Mathematical Society